What is an Irezumi (Japanese) Tattoo?

 The setting stylized the elements of the earth themselves, and the wind was portrayed in this wonderful art, blowing diagonally and powerfully; breezes swirled and eddied, clouds rolled and tumbled, and the water crashed and flowed.

-How is irezumi Accomplished?
+How is Irezumi Accomplished?

+The art of tattooing in itself is beautiful and mysterious.
 In the early days of Japanese tattooing, the entire design was applied by the hands of the tattooist (horishi).
 Earlier tattoo arts around the world had been administered similarly.
 However, each was performed in its own way.

 The Japanese example, for instance, uses the force of the dominant hand to push the needles into the skin, and remove them, leaving behind a permanent mark caused by push, puncture, and pain.